Abdelmoneim-Moustafa/Webpage-Keyword-Search/README.md

 every page — cheap to attempt, safely skipped where a label doesn't exist.
-If a vendor's data still comes back "Needs Review" or "Not Found" and you can see it in the actual page under a differently labeled tab, tell me the label and I'll add it.
+If a vendor's data still comes back "Needs Review" or "Not Found" and you can see it in the actual page under a differently labeled tab, tell me the label, and I'll add it.

 **Honest limitation:** I can't run this against the real vendor sites from my side to verify every selector fires correctly — I based the